pidof Command in Linux: Find Process IDs by Name

 When pidof is invoked with the -o option, you can use a special PID named %PPID that represents the calling shell or shell script.

-To return only the PIDs of the processes that are running with the same root directory, use the -c option.
+To return only the PIDs of processes running with the same root directory, use the -c option.
+This option is ignored for non-root users, since they cannot check the root directory of processes they do not own.
+Run it as root or with sudo :

 Example Usage of the pidof Command